News

 ServerAlias www.domain-name.com

-Create the /var/www/domain-name.com directory and put the content of your site there, if you haven't already done so.
+Create the /var/www/domain-name.com directory and add your website files if you haven't done so yet:

 Redirect from HTTP to HTTPS